 The Book to Store Here: Artful, structural, simple sophistication like this storage unit calls for something equally cool.
 We recommend Lunch Poems by John O'Hara.
 It's unique, poignant, and experimental in style yet keeps things simple and gets right to the point.

 The Book Storage Idea: Stay Grounded

-The Book to Store Here: Covered in a faux-croc leather with a brass base, this chic and streamlined bench calls for refined and moody accents.
+The Book to Store Here: Painted in a gray wash for a weathered look, this chic and classic bench calls for refined and moody accents.
 And with that in mind, there's nothing more fitting than William Faulkner's Southern Gothic masterpiece Absalom, Absalom!

 The Book Storage Idea: Just Float